 Did we mention that admission is always free?
 The holidays can be costly, so who doesn't like a cost-effective way to celebrate the season?

-5. Treat yourself to a pretzel and spiced wine
+5. Treat yourself to a pretzel, spiced wine and more

 Since there is no cover charge at Christkindlmarket Milwaukee, you can use that cash on gifts, food, German beer or a holiday beverage.

-With nearly 30 vendors on site, including the Milwaukee Pretzel Company, Taylor, the Baked Cheese Haus, Bob's Belgian Hot Chocolate and more, you'll have plenty of European and local options to cure an empty stomach.
+With nearly 30 vendors on site, including the Milwaukee Pretzel Company, Decadent Flavor, the Baked Cheese Haus, Bob's Belgian Hot Chocolate and more, you'll have plenty of European and local options to cure an empty stomach.

 6. Bring your four-legged friend